-On 9th of December 2018, i attended a cycling rally organised to create awareness for diabetes amongst the public in general.
-It was the third year in a row that this rally took place for the same cause.
+On 9th of December 2018, I attended a cycling rally organised to create awareness for diabetes amongst the public in general.
+It was the third edition of cycle rally for diabetes.
 More than twelve hundred cyclists arrived to attend the event at Kala Ghoda, Fort Mumbai.
-Total distance was about 13 kms from Kala Ghoda to Dadar.
+Total distance was 13.8 kms, from Kala Ghoda in Fort to Suryavanshi Hall at Dadar.

-A mailer sent by the organisers claimed that it’s one of the world’s largest cycling rally for diabetes awareness.
+A mailer sent by the organizers claimed that it’s one of the world’s largest cycling rally for diabetes awareness.
 Possibly yes, by the number of people who turned up for the rally.

-Amongst many participants, i met with Raju Turkane, a one legged man who cycles.
-He is active across local cycling groups.
+Amongst many participants, I met with Raju Turkane, a one legged man who cycles.
+Raju is active across local cycling groups and participates in local events.
 Raju rides a Road bike of Giant brand.
-His bike weights around 7.5 kgs and is made up of fully carbon fibre frame as he prefers it that way.
-Raju likes to go for solo rides and is fond of climbing, now that’s a big surprise…’a one legged man who cycles… and loves climbing too’.
+His bike weights around 9.5 kgs and is made up of fully carbon fibre frame as he prefers it that way.
+Raju likes to go for solo rides and is fond of climbing, now that’s a big surprise… ‘a one legged man who cycles… and loves climbing too’.

 Climbing is something most of us avoid but this man has an amazing courage.